Decrypt SD Card on Samsung Galaxy Tab S2

 Decrypt your External SD card

-- 1In the 'Other security settings' menu, you will see the option to encrypt external SD card.While it seems a bit counterintuitive, the function for turning off SD card encryption is actually located under the 'Encrypt external SD card' option; so, tap once on 'Encrypt external SD card'.Advertisement
+- 1While it seems a bit counterintuitive, the function for turning off SD card encryption is actually located under the 'Encrypt external SD card' option; so, tap once on 'Encrypt external SD card'.In the 'Other security settings' menu, you will see the option to encrypt external SD card.Advertisement

 - 8The process is now complete.

-- 9Congratulations!You have successfully decrypted the microSD card on your Samsung Galaxy Tab S2.Advertisement
+- 9You have successfully decrypted the microSD card on your Samsung Galaxy Tab S2.Congratulations!Advertisement

 See other tutorials on Galaxy Tab S2: Format SD Card on Samsung Galaxy Tab S2, Download and Install ES File Explorer on a Samsung Galaxy Tab S2, Insert Memory Card for Samsung Galaxy Tab S2, Remove Memory Card for Samsung Galaxy Tab S2, Move Apps from Memory Card to System Memory for Samsung Galaxy Tab S2, Move Apps from System Memory to Memory Card for Samsung Galaxy Tab S2, Check if a Samsung Charger or Cable Is Original, Move Images from Samsung Galaxy Tab S2 to SD Card, Move Images from SD Card to Samsung Galaxy Tab S2, Unmount SD Card for Samsung Galaxy Tab S2, Mount SD Card for Samsung Galaxy Tab S2, Check Android Storage for Samsung Galaxy Tab S2, and Encrypt SD Card on Samsung Galaxy Tab S2.